-As at December 31, 2010, Calloway had 115 employees responsible for asset management, property management, new business which includes both acquisitions and developments and property and corporate accounting.
+As at December 31, 2011, Calloway had 106 full time regular employees and 0 part-time regular employees responsible for asset management, property management, new business which includes both acquisitions and developments and property and corporate accounting.

 Leasing Function

 The leasing function for the Property Portfolio is primarily provided by SmartCentres.
 Calloway and SmartCentres have developed a leasing strategy for each property reflecting the nature of the property, its position within the local marketplace, prevailing and forecast economic conditions and the state of the local real estate market and status of existing tenancies.